FAQs

-Frequently Asked Questions (FAQs)
+Frequently Asked

 A credit union is a cooperative, not-for-profit financial institution organized to promote thrift and provide credit to members.
 It is member-owned and controlled through a board of directors elected by the membership.
 The board serves on a volunteer basis and hire’s a management team to run the credit union.
 The board also establishes and revises policy, sets dividend and loan rates, and directs certain operations.
 The result: members are provided with a safe, convenient place to save and borrow at reasonable rates at an institution which exists to benefit them, not to make a profit.